Best iPad 2019: Which of Apple’s tablets is best to buy right now?

 Inexplicably, Apple still sells the iPad Mini 4.
 A fantastic little tablet when it launched, it’s still an enticing premium option from a design perspective.
 However, the internals are long overdue an upgrade, especially when you consider that Apple still sells it starting at $399/£399.

-There are few other small tablet options out there worth considering.
+There are few other small tablet options out there worth considering, however.
 Amazon’s latest Fire tablets are great budget options – although, comparatively, the Fire OS software experience is limited; iOS offers far greater app support and versatility.

 Related: Best Cheap Tablets